3.1 Which Transactions to Submit on PharmaNet

 All prescription medications dispensed in B.C. community pharmacies must be entered in PharmaNet, whether or not the product or patient is covered by PharmaCare.

-Prescription medications include both compounded prescriptions and medications sold to clinics for office use (see Office-Use Medications below).
+Prescription medications include both compounded prescriptions and medications sold to clinics for office use (refer to Office-Use Medications).

 Claims for NRT products covered under the Smoking Cessation Program

-To obtain PharmaCare coverage for nicotine replacement therapies for a patient, pharmacies must enter a claim on PharmaNet at the time of purchase using the pharmacist’s Pract ID and the appropriate Product Information Number (PIN).
+To obtain PharmaCare coverage for nicotine replacement therapies for a patient, pharmacies must enter a claim in PharmaNet at the time of purchase using the pharmacist’s Pract ID and the appropriate product information number (PIN).

 Claims for clinical services

-Pharmacy claims for clinical services must be entered on PharmaNet with the appropriate intervention codes and/or PINs.
+Pharmacy claims for clinical services must be entered in PharmaNet with the appropriate intervention codes and/or PINs.

 Office-use medications (O-Meds)